gabriel/swiftui-routes/README.md

 ## NavigationStack

 Attach your routes to a `NavigationStack` by keeping a `RoutePath` binding.
 The modifier installs every registered destination and exposes the binding through `EnvironmentValues.routePath`.
+Define `routesDestination` on the root view.

 ```swift
 struct AppScene: View {